Skip to navigation Skip to content

 Change in circumstances

-Customers leaving Australia are still required to notify any other changes to their circumstances that would normally affect their payment or concession card.
+Customers leaving Australia must still notify any other changes to their circumstances that would normally affect their payment or concession card.

 Depending on the event, they may be able to notify the change online.
 See the Change of circumstances procedure for the relevant payment or concession card type.